rachaelfinch/rachaelfinch.GitHub.io/SQL Bank Project.md

 3. How many total transactions does this country have?
 4. How many loans/grants does each country have?
 5. What is the average service charge rate for the given loans?
-6. How many projects are there in this dataset?
+6. How many loans/grants have a project name of 'Roads' or the name of 'Highway’?
-7. How many loans/grants have a project name of 'Roads' or the name of 'Highway’?
+7. What is the Sum of the Original Principal Amount (US$) of the loans/grants?
-8. What is the Sum of the Original Principal Amount (US$) of the loans/grants?
+8. How much is owed to the IDA for these projects?
-9. How much is owed to the IDA for these projects and what is the average service charge rate?
+9. What is the average service charge rate for these projects?
 10. Which country still owes the most for this specific project?

 We know that there are a total of 10,400 transations in this dataset as it is provided by The World Bank website.
 However, if we didn't know, we could use a simple query to find out.